 Topic No. 211: Reports of Alleged Wrongful Eviction

-If a tenant believes an eviction or attempted eviction is in violation of the Rent Ordinance, the tenant may file a Report of Alleged Wrongful Eviction on a form available from the Rent Board.
-The Board will then send a notice to the landlord acknowledging receipt of the tenant's report and summarizing the rights and responsibilities of the landlord and tenant regarding the eviction.
-The Board will also request a written response from the landlord to the tenant's allegation of wrongful eviction.
+If a tenant believes an eviction or attempted eviction is in violation of the Rent Ordinance, or that the landlord is attempting to evict a tenant through harassment, the tenant may file a Report of Alleged Wrongful Eviction on a form available from the Rent Board.
+The Board will then send a notice to the landlord acknowledging receipt of the tenant’s report and summarizing the rights and responsibilities of the landlord and tenant regarding the eviction.
+The Board will also request a written response from the landlord to the tenant’s allegation of wrongful eviction.

 It should be noted that the filing of a Report of Alleged Wrongful Eviction with the Rent Board does NOT prevent the landlord from pursuing an eviction through the courts.
 Tenants are strongly advised to obtain legal counsel.

 The Rent Board staff will investigate a Report of Alleged Wrongful Eviction to determine if there is evidence of any of the following:

 - whether the landlord is evicting more than one tenant at approximately the same time;